puppetlabs/puppet-docs/source/puppet/5.5/resources_service.markdown

 If a service needs to be reloaded, Puppet defaults to stopping it and starting it again.
 If you have a safer command for restarting a service, you can optionally specify it in the `restart` attribute.

-## Mac OS X
+## macOS and OS X

-OS X handles services much like most Linuxes; the main difference is that `enable` and `ensure` are much more closely linked --- running services are always enabled, and stopped ones are always disabled.
+macOS and OS X handle services much like most Linuxes; the main difference is that `enable` and `ensure` are much more closely linked --- running services are always enabled, and stopped ones are always disabled.
 For best results, either leave `enable` blank or make sure it's set to `true` whenever `ensure => running`.

 Also, note that the launchd plists that configure your services must be in one of the following four directories: